natpen/awesome-wayland/README.md

 * [swayidle](https://github.com/swaywm/swayidle) - Idle management daemon for Wayland
 * [swaylock](https://github.com/swaywm/swaylock) - Screen locker for Wayland
 * [swaylock-blur](https://github.com/cjbassi/swaylock-blur) - A small Rust program that runs swaylock and sets the image to a blurred screenshot of the desktop
-* [waylock](https://github.com/ifreund/waylock) - A simple screenlocker for wayland compositors
+* [waylock](https://github.com/ifreund/waylock) - A simple screenlocker for Wayland compositors

 ## Screencasting

-* [wf-recorder](https://github.com/ammen99/wf-recorder) - a utility program for screen recording of `wlroots`-based compositors (more specifically, those that support `wlr-screencopy-v1` and `xdg-output`)
+* [wf-recorder](https://github.com/ammen99/wf-recorder) - A utility program for screen recording of `wlroots`-based compositors (more specifically, those that support `wlr-screencopy-v1` and `xdg-output`)
 * [wshowkeys](https://git.sr.ht/~sircmpwn/wshowkeys) - Displays keys being pressed on a Wayland session

 ## Screenshots